 If you’re recording your own playing and performances, say using only one microphone or one instrument, you’ll only need one input.
 There a few types of inputs on an audio interface that you should look out for though.
 Instrument level instruments like the guitar will require a line-level input on the audio interface.
 Most audio interface would have a line level input.
 For microphones, you’ll need an audio interface that have a mic pre-amp built in.
 Also check if the audio interface has Phantom Power as you’ll need it to run condenser microphones.
 The Focusrite iTrack is a nice audio interface that works even with the iPad itself.
 However though it’s promoted as a 2 input device, it doesn’t record 2 inputs simultaneously.

 Coming back to why you’ll need at least 2 inputs (that records simultaneously) on an audio interface, it is basically because I believe 2 inputs give you bigger versatility.
 You might only need one input for now, but time will come when you find yourself having to record the outputs from a CD player or a keyboard which are usually stereo, meaning that you’ll need at least 2 inputs in your audio interface.
-Most audio interfaces these days comes with combo jacks with built in pre-amps.
+Most audio interfaces these days come with combo jacks with built in pre-amps.
 That means you can plug a guitar or a microphone into the same input.

 Being more ambitious?
 Well, go for the bigger audio interface that offers more inputs.
 Bigger audio interfaces such as the M-Audio Profire 2626 which has 8 built in pre-amps allows for expansion, where you can stack another one or two units and have over 24 mic pre-amps able to record simultaneously.
 The 8-input interface is probably the minimum you need to record a band.
 And if you’re a DJ, you can get away with an audio interface with only 2 inputs.